top of page

 Ending with confidence gives the impression that you're organised and reliable.

 Professional English isn’t just about vocabulary—it’s also about how you say things.
-Try to:
+Here are some tips to improve your tone:

 In conclusion, you don’t need to speak perfect English to contribute effectively in a business meeting.
 Start by using a few of these key phrases, and you’ll build confidence quickly.
 And if you want personal coaching or Business English practice, our 1-to-1 sessions at Queen’s English are designed for professionals like you.